ansible/instruqt/images/README.md

 1. `extra_vars.yml`

 This file contains all the required and optional variables needed to create images.
-These variables are used in the `control_node`, `aap_download`, `control_node`, and `ansible.workhops.code_server` roles.
+These variables are used in the `control_node`, `aap_download`, `aap_repo`, and `ansible.workhops.code_server` roles.
 Here's a summary of the variables and what they're used for.

 > **Note**
 >